AdaWorld: Learning Adaptable World Models with Latent Actions

 \textbf{Results.} As reported in \Cref{tab:adapt}, \modelname achieves the best fidelity after finetuning with limited interactions and compute.
 The comparison results suggest that the proposed method allows the world models to efficiently simulate new action controls in unseen environments.
 Note that all action-aware variants significantly outperform the action-agnostic baseline, underlining the importance of our key innovation, \ie, incorporating action information during pretraining.

-To further demonstrate our sample efficiency and finetuning efficiency, we select Minecraft as the environment and conduct more comparative experiments using different sample numbers and finetuning steps.
-We show the evolving curves of PSNR in \cref{fig:mc_ablation}.
+To further demonstrate our sample efficiency and finetuning efficiency, we conduct more comparative experiments using different sample numbers and finetuning steps on Minecraft and nuScenes.
+We show the evolving curves of PSNR in \cref{fig:curve}.
 In all cases, \modelname performs much better at the beginning and improves significantly faster after a few finetuning steps.
 This suggests that our approach provides a superior initialization for efficient world model adaptation compared to conventional pretraining methods.